 You're busy.
 Your team is busy.
 Timesheets are full, clients are getting serviced, and the work is getting done.
 So why doesn't the revenue match?

-Research from Profitable Partners (surveying approximately 3,000 accountants) found that 15% of work done for clients never even makes it into the time recording system.
+Research from Profitable Partners (surveying approximately 3,000 accountants) found that 15% of work done for clients never even makes it into the time tracking system.
 That's revenue disappearing before anyone gets a chance to bill for it.
-And the work that does get recorded?
-A good chunk of it gets written off before the invoice is sent, or discounted once it is.
+And the work that does get tracked?
+A good chunk gets written off before the invoice goes out, or discounted once it does.
 The gap between effort and income has a name: realization rate.
-And for accounting practices of every size, it's one of the most important numbers you can track.
+For accounting practices of every size, it's one of the most important numbers you can track.

 This isn't just a nice-to-know metric.
 With EBITDA across professional services falling to just 9.8% in 2024, down from 15.4% the year before (according to the SPI/Deltek 2025 Professional Services Maturity Benchmark), even small improvements in realization can have an outsized effect on your bottom line.